 Generative AI

 This page offers resources around the instructional use of generative artificial intelligence (GenAI) tools that may be useful to Chemeketa faculty.
-Tools like ChatGPT, Google Bard, Microsoft Copilot, and many more are becoming widely available to faculty and students alike.
+Tools like ChatGPT, Google Gemini, Microsoft Copilot, and many more are becoming widely available to faculty and students alike.
 While there are certainly challenges associated with these technologies, there are also benefits to teaching and learning that will be explored on this page.
 Please check back often for updates, as this is an ever-evolving topic.

 Addressing AI in the Classroom and the Syllabus